SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "mailCc" contains the value of the CC field (if existing)

-"attachments" contains the id of the attachments
+"attachments" contains the ID of the attachments

 ## noAccess.html

-This template is displayed if trying to access a screen that the customer do not have access for (for example trying to view a request that he/she does not own).
+This template is displayed if trying to access a screen that the customer does not have access to (for example trying to view a request that he/she does not own).

 The following parser variables are available: